PaloAltoNetworks/pan-os-python/README.md

 ### High Performance Value Store (HPVS) ###

-The app uses the HPVS feature introduced in Splunk 5.0.
+The app uses the HPVS feature introduced in Splunk 5.0 and 6.0.
 This feature provides a tremendous performance improvement for dashboards and views.
 The views and dashboards make use of saved searches that store data on your search head.
 This means that disk storage on your search head will be consumed as a result of these searches.
 If you turn off these saved searches, your dashboards will not render.
 Or dashboard rendering will be really, really slow.
 Please post a question to answers.splunk.com if you'd like to explore alternatives.

 ### Lookups ###